verus-lang/verus/source/docs/guide/src/exec_spec.md

 # `exec_spec!` macro

-When writing proofs in Verus, we occassionally need to implement some simple function or data structure in both exec and spec modes, and then establish their equivalence.
+When writing proofs in Verus, we occasionally need to implement some simple function or data structure in both exec and spec modes, and then establish their equivalence.
 This process can be tedious for simple functions.